Aerion AS2: 2020 redesign

 Aerion could propose an AS2 derivative to the United States military, as an Aerial Intelligence, Surveillance and Reconnaissance aircraft program.
 The High-Altitude Supercruise platform would serve as a high-altitude surveillance and eavesdropping aircraft.

 Aerion then announced that it would construct Aerion Park, a research, design, and manufacturing campus, in Melbourne, Florida, benefiting from the aerospace expertise of Florida's Space Coast.
 The AS2 would be manufactured in the new facility starting in 2023, with the goal of building five AS2 test aircraft from 2023 to 2025.

 The facility would include a $300 million factory, a 110.6 acre campus, and production plants capable of building 48 AS2 aircraft per year.
 Aerion Park would also focus on green technologies, such as solar and 100% water recycling, to power its operations and leave the lowest environmental footprint possible.

 In June 2020, Boeing and Spirit AeroSystems disbanded their AS2 engineering teams due to the impact of the COVID-19 pandemic on aviation, and Aerion had to push its first flight date back from 2024 to 2025.

 In September 2020, Aerion had begun windtunnel testing at Onera.
-By November, Aerion had amassed the equivalent of 78,000 nautical miles flown.

 Wind tunnel tests reached Mach 3, providing high-speed performance evaluations, loads, stability measurements, and control of transonic and supersonic velocities, to complete the preliminary design review.
 A.I. technology and digital modelling shorten the AS2 development and avoid the need for a demonstrator aircraft.

 While Aerion had more than $500 million invested, total development could cost $5 billion, 25% more than the 2018 prediction.